 For general entry requirements see Massey University entry requirements.

 The programme is designed for part-time study, so it is not possible to take all four courses in one semester.
-The suggested course order is to take the two electives first, followed by the two compulsory courses.
+The suggested course order is as follows:

 If you have a permanent teaching position in a New Zealand mainstream class or a specialist ESOL class and have at least two years’ teaching experience, you may be eligible for a Ministry of Education scholarship.